-Outcome k: an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
-Selected assignments in required laboratories of Circuits I (EE 2100), and Intro. to Computer Engineering (CpE 2210).
-Goal: The median score of the selected assignments will be 80 percent or greater.
-Laboratory Assignment #10 in Circuits I Laboratory EE 2101: Students will simulate the transient behavior of an RC circuit using computer tools.
+Outcome k: an ability to u 0 the techniques, skills, a modern engineering to necessary for engineeri practice. ols I (EE 2100), and Intro. to #10 in Circuits I Laboratory EE 2101: Students will simulate the transient behavior of an RC circuit using computer tools.
 Students will turn in a technical memorandum that describes simulated device/circuit behavior related to theory and documents that show the simulation details.
 Laboratory Assignment in Computer Engineering Laboratory CpE 2211: Students will design a 4-bit registered arithmetic logic unit using automated design tools.
 Students will determine how to build the circuit, will develop a testplan, and then will build and simulate the circuit.
-The students will be graded on their ability to use automated design tools in the process of designing and testing their circuit.
-Senior Design II (EE/CpE 4097) Project Rubric.
+The students will be graded on their ability to use automated design tools in the process of designing and testing their circuit. • Senior Design II (EE/CpE 4097) Project Rubric.
 Goal: The average student assessment will be 3 on a scale of 1(needs improvement)-5(exceptional proficiency).

-E 1 · · · C 1·

-0 Each project faculty

-advisor will complete a

-rubric assessing the

-project team's review

-of technical literature

-in project area; use of

-theory, methodology

-and techniques for

-project design,

-implementation and

-testing; usage of tools

-and equipment for

-project design,

-implementation and

-testing.

-c •

-• Survey: "My education

-ouri S&T provided me

-with

-'An ability to use the

-techniques, skills, and

-modern engineering

-tools necessary for

-engineering practice.'"

-Goal: The average

-response will be 3.5 on

-a scale of 1(not at all)-

-5(very well).
+Each project faculty advisor will complete a rubric assessing the project team's review of technical literature in project area; use of theory, methodology and techniques for project design, implementation and testing; usage of tools and equipment for project design, implementation and testing.
+Senior Survey: "My education at Missouri S&T provided me with 'An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.'''
+Goal: The average response will be 3.5 on a scale of 1(not at all)- 5(very well). -- --